French colonization of the Americas: Colonization

 In 1534, Francis I of France sent Jacques Cartier on the first of three voyages to explore the coast of Newfoundland and the St. Lawrence River.
 He founded New France by planting a cross on the shore of the Gaspé Peninsula.
 The French subsequently tried to establish several colonies throughout North America that failed, due to weather, disease, or conflict with other European powers.
 Cartier attempted to create the first permanent European settlement in North America at Cap-Rouge (Quebec City) in 1541 with 400 settlers but the settlement was abandoned the next year after bad weather and attacks from Native Americans in the area.
 A small group of French troops were left on Parris Island, South Carolina in 1562 to build Charlesfort, but left after a year when they were not resupplied by France.
 Fort Caroline established in present-day Jacksonville, Florida, in 1564, lasted only a year before being destroyed by the Spanish from St. Augustine.
 An attempt to settle convicts on Sable Island off Nova Scotia in 1598 failed after a short time.
 In 1599, a sixteen-person trading post was established in Tadoussac (in present-day Quebec), of which only five men survived the first winter.
 In 1604 Pierre Du Gua de Monts and Samuel de Champlain founded a short-lived French colony, the first in Acadia, on Saint Croix Island, presently part of the state of Maine, which was much plagued by illness, perhaps scurvy.
 The following year the settlement was moved to Port Royal, located in present-day Nova Scotia.

 Samuel de Champlain founded Quebec (1608) and explored the Great Lakes.
-In 1634, Jean Nicolet founded La Baye des Puants (present-day Green Bay), which is one of the oldest permanent European settlements in the USA.
+In 1634, Jean Nicolet founded La Baye des Puants (present-day Green Bay), which is one of the oldest permanent European settlements in America.
 In 1634, Sieur de Laviolette founded Trois-Rivières.
 In 1642, Paul de Chomedey, Sieur de Maisonneuve, founded Fort Ville-Marie which is now known as Montreal.
 Louis Jolliet and Jacques Marquette founded Sault Sainte Marie (1668) and Saint Ignace (1671) and explored the Mississippi River.
 At the end of the 17th century, René-Robert Cavelier, Sieur de La Salle established a network of forts going from the Gulf of Mexico to the Great Lakes and the Saint Lawrence River.
 Fort Saint Louis was established in Texas in 1685, but was gone by 1688.
 Antoine de la Mothe Cadillac founded Fort Pontchartrain du Détroit (modern-day Detroit) in 1701 and Jean-Baptiste Le Moyne, Sieur de Bienville founded La Nouvelle Orléans (New Orleans) in 1718.
 Pierre Le Moyne d'Iberville founded Baton Rouge in 1719.